If you feel unsafe for any reason, please call 911 or your local emergency number.

 It requires the ability to:

-Pause without collapsing.
+Pause without shutting down.

-Disagree without escalating.
+Disagree without escalating into conflict.

-Be wrong without unraveling.
+Be wrong without falling apart.

-Feel emotion without becoming it.
+Feel emotion without being controlled by it.

-Hear opposing views without losing center.
+Hear opposing views without losing your sense of stability.

 That capacity is not automatic.

-It must be built.
+It must be developed.

-When regulation precedes reaction, discernment becomes possible.
+When steadiness comes before reaction, clear judgment becomes possible.

 A Slower Sequence

-The original sequence became:
+The common sequence became:

 Feel → Trust → Defend